prg-titech/magritte/README.md

 This will most likely happen in the resolve phase: Periodically, the machine will perform handoffs of values between processes.
 This involves calling `.resolve()` on each channel (`channel.py`), which causes processes to be moved into the RUNNING or INTERRUPTED states.

+## Debugging tools

+You can enable debugging with the `MAGRITTE_DEBUG` environment variable.
+If set to 1 or 2, debug logs will go to stdout or stderr, respectively.
+If set to a file path, logs will be written to the specified file.
+The default is to write to `log/magritte.debug.log`.

+Since the debug logs are a bit of a firehose, they are disabled by default.
+To enable them for a specific piece of Magritte code, use the Magritte functions `vm-debug on` and `vm-debug off` to control which piece of execution is being debugged.

+Often it is necessary to further filter the logs, and for that we provide `./bin/log-filter`, which will filter a Magritte debug log according to specific "views":

+* View channel registrations/deregistrations with `log-view channel -c <channel-id>`

+* View only the activity of a single proc (as well as all resolve and check phases) with `log-view proc <proc-id>`, e.g. `log-view proc 2` to view only `<proc2>`.

+* When running in interpreted mode, you can use the intrinsic `@!vm-debugger` to drop to a python shell, where you will have access to the current frame and any arguments you pass in.
+Using this in compiled mode results in a warning.

+* This shell is also available elsewhere in the VM through the `open_shell` python function from the `debug` module.